lumina37/rotate-captcha-crack/README.md

 [中文](README_zh-cn.md) | English

 Predict the rotation angle of given picture through CNN.
-It can be used for rotate-captcha cracking.
+This project can be used for rotate-captcha cracking.

 Test result:

 ![test_result](https://user-images.githubusercontent.com/48282276/224320691-a8eefd23-392b-4580-a729-7869fa237eaa.png)

-Three kinds of models are implemented, as shown below.
+Three kinds of model are implemented, as shown in the table below.

 | Name        | Backbone          | Cross-Domain Loss (less is better) | Params  | FLOPs  |
 | ----------- | ----------------- | ---------------------------------- | ------- | ------ |